-Raspberries contain one of the highest levels of Antioxidants, it also contains polyphenols and phospholipids all of which behave like antioxidants on the skin, helping to ward off the free radicals that cause premature ageing.
+Raspberries contain one of the highest levels of antioxidants.
+It also contains polyphenols and phospholipids, which behave like antioxidants on the skin; helping to ward off the free radicals that cause premature ageing.

 Rich in Ellagacic Acid

-Studies have found that this compound reduce the destruction of collagen.
-It also protects against Ultraviolet damage from the sun.
+Studies have found that this compound reduces the destruction of collagen.
+It also protects against ultraviolet damage from the sun.

 Rich in Fatty Acids

-Alpha linolenic acid found in omega 3 is a potent anti-inflammatory; it plays a vital role in skin health reducing oxidative stress in the cells.
+Alpha linolenic acid, found in omega 3, is a potent anti-inflammatory; it plays a vital role in skin health by reducing oxidative stress in the cells.

 Raspberry Oil as a UV Protector